scaleoutsystems/fedn/docs/quickstart.rst

        $ cd fedn
        $ pip install .

-Next we will create a compute package.
-The compute package is a tarball of a project.
-The project in turn implements the entrypoints used by clients to compute model updates and to validate a model.

-Locate into 'examples/mnist-pytorch'.
+Next, we will prepare the client.
+A key concept in FEDn is the compute package - a code bundle that contains entrypoints for training and (optionally) validating a model update on the client.

+Locate into 'examples/mnist-pytorch' and familiarize yourself with the project structure.
+The entrypoints are defined in 'client/entrypoint'.
+The dependencies needed in the client environment are specified in ``requirements.txt``.
+For convenience, we have provided utility scripts to set up a virtual environment.

 Start by initializing a virtual enviroment with all of the required dependencies for this project.